Emma Snodgrass created a sensation in 1852 by showing up in Boston wearing pants.

 Emma Snodgrass was the pretty, petite 17-year-old daughter of a New York City police officer.
-Exactly when she arrived in Boston is unclear, but by the fall of 1852 she was discovered wearing pants and a frock coat.
-Her audacious pranks ‘turned the heads of the Boston editors,’ reported the Daily Dispatch of Richmond, Va.
+Exactly when she arrived in Boston is unclear, but by the fall of 1852, someone discovered her wearing pants and a frock coat.
+Her audacious pranks “turned the heads of the Boston editors,” reported the Daily Dispatch of Richmond, Va.

 The Boston editors didn’t know Emma had a tobacco-chewing, cigar-smoking friend named Charley, another teenaged cross dresser, Harriet French.
 Eventually, Harriet got caught out, too.

 Emma Snodgrass made good copy.
 In the space of 2-1/2 weeks, the Boston Herald ran five news items about the young woman wearing pants, according to Carol Mattingly in Appropriating Dress.
 On November 15 the Herald reported Emma Snodgrass had been “visiting places of amusement around Boston.”